-(ii) The gains in 2015 mainly relate to payments received from insurance companies due to business interruptions in the hotel business.
+(i) In 2016, the gains mainly relate to payment received from insurance companies due to damages in the ski area from prior years.
+The gains in 2015 mainly relate to payments received from insurance companies due to business interruptions in the hotel business.